Proton Pump Inhibitors / H2 Blockers Banner

 Understanding The Procedure

-Symptoms Proton Pump Inhibitors / H2 Blockers
+Symptoms That May Require Proton Pump Inhibitors / H2 Blockers

 • Heartburn and chest burning